-- A. Proposed method and efficacy of wastewater disposal; - B. Availability of public water; - C. Trip generation, traffic safety and internal site traffic; - D. Number of affordable units, beyond the minimum required, proposed by the applicant; - E. Development Impact Statement; and - F. Reports from the technical consultants of the Planning Board and reviewing departments, boards and commissions.
+- A. Proposed method and efficacy of wastewater disposal; - B. Availability of public water; - C. Trip generation, traffic safety and internal site traffic; - D. Number of affordable units, beyond the minimum required, proposed by the applicant unless a waiver is granted pursuant to Section 3.10.07(4) above.; - E. Development Impact Statement; and - F. Reports from the technical consultants of the Planning Board and reviewing departments, boards and commissions.